hostmobility/documentation/docs/interfaces/hmx/ethernet.md

 ## Overview

-This product has four Ethernet:
+This product has four Ethernet ports:

-  - eth0 : MX34 connector that supports 10BASE-T and 100BASE-TX
+* eth0 : MX34 connector that supports 10BASE-T and 100BASE-TX
-  - eth1 : 8P8C(RJ45) connector that supports 10BASE-T and 100BASE-TX
+* eth1 : 8P8C (RJ45) connector that supports 10BASE-T and 100BASE-TX
-  - eth2 : Rosenberger connector that supports 100 and 1000BASE-T1
+* eth2 : Rosenberger connector that supports 100 and 1000BASE-T1
-  - eth3 : Rosenberger connector that supports 100 and 1000BASE-T1
+* eth3 : Rosenberger connector that supports 100 and 1000BASE-T1

 ## Default IP addresses and interface names